tintin10q/computational-linguistics-summary/Data/Corpus.md

 These questions make corpora vary.

 ## Choosing a corpus based on this is important.
 Sentences in languages are mostly infinite.
-This is why choosing a corpus that is representative of the phenomenon you want to model is very important.
+This is why selecting a corpus that is **representative** of the phenomenon you want to model is very important.
 Your model will only be as good as the data you base it on.

 ## Properties of a corpus
 - Crawled/manually curated